John Comyn (bishop): Life

-He was chaplain to King Henry II of England and on his "urgent" recommendation was elected Archbishop of Dublin following the death of St. Laurence O'Toole in 1180.
+He was chaplain to Henry II and on his "urgent" recommendation was elected Archbishop of Dublin following the death of St. Laurence O'Toole in 1180.
 He had been a Benedictine monk at the Evesham Abbey.

 In 1181, he was elected to the archbishopric of Dublin by some of the clergy of Dublin, who had assembled at Evesham for the purpose.
 He was not then a priest, but was subsequently, in the same year, ordained such, at Velletri, and on Palm Sunday (21 March) was there consecrated archbishop by Pope Lucius III.
 The following year the pope granted him manors and lands in and around Dublin, which subsequently formed the Manor of St. Sepulchre, which remained under the authority of the Archbishop of Dublin until the 19th century.
 The pope also, in an effort to protect the Dublin archbishopric from claims from Canterbury, extended certain privileges to Comyn, which intensified the rivalry between the sees of Dublin and Armagh for the Primacy of Ireland.

 Comyn waited three years before visiting Ireland, until he was sent there by King Henry to prepare the reception of his son, Prince John.
 The king granted him lands and privileges which made him a Lord of Parliament.
 After his arrival in Ireland, John granted Comyn the Bishopric of Glendalough, with all its appurtenances in lands, manors, churches, tithes, fisheries and liberties, although Comyn never had an opportunity to take this up in his lifetime.
 Under Pope Urban III carried out a number of reforms of the Irish church to bring it into line with the church in England and in continental Europe.